The Knights Celestial have come into their own, having discovered their powers (and weaknesses), but it may not be enough. Undead have arisen.

 “Good memory,” Caspian said, shaking hands with Chenguer, after a similar bow.

-“This,” Scarlet said.
-“Is Wardyn Holt, a knight, and former chieftain of his clan of Urukesh.
+“This,” Scarlet said, “is Wardyn Holt, a knight, and former chieftain of his clan of Urukesh.
 He was one of three to sign the peace treaty.”

 Scarlet was astonished to see her father give a short bow first.
-“I am told,” Caspian said, “That the war is finally over.”
+“I am told,” Caspian said, “that the war is finally over.”

 “As am I,” Wardyn said, returning the bow.
 “One thing we both established early in the negotiation was that it was no Wentworth who began the hostilities.
 But it was a Wentworth who ended them.
 I hold your daughter in very high regard.”